|

 Elizabeth listened quietly and politely.
 After he confirmed that her mare

-was indeed in foal, Elizabeth happily told him that the foal he just confirmed
+was in foal, Elizabeth happily told him that the foal he just confirmed

 was indeed by that same stallion!